-below:

-32.0° F

-300s Alarm delay:

-When satisfied with the adjustment, press the \(\epsilon\) key to save the parameter.
+below: 32.0° F Alarm delay: 300s When satisfied with the adjustment, press the e key to save the parameter.
 When finished, make certain the cursor is in the upper left corner.
 If the cursor is not in the upper left corner, the changes will not be saved.
 The cursor must be in the upper left corner to enable screen advancement.

-If an alarm occurs, the 🐧 button will glow red on the controller and the remote display (if installed).
+If an alarm occurs, the (a) button will glow red on the controller and the remote display (if installed).

 Press DOWN to review current alarm(s).
 Press ESC to exit.
 Press ALARM to reset.